anasfkhan81/LexOpenData/Course.md

     * A1.2 The protocol allows for an authentication and authorisation procedure, where necessary
 * A2.
 Metadata are accessible, even when the data are no longer available

-As in the previous set of guidelines, the choice of a trustworthy repository (such as for instance a CLARIN data centre) can help take care of A1 and A2 so that the user doesn’t necessarily need to know the details of which protocol is used (e.g., OAI-PMH) although this is useful information to know.
-However it is also important that a user be clear about accessibility issues in the metadata for their data when they are depositing it including any periods of Data Embargo.
+As in the previous set of guidelines, the choice of a trustworthy repository (such as for instance a **CLARIN** data centre) can help take care of A1 and A2 so that the user doesn’t necessarily need to know the details of which protocol is used (e.g., [OAI-PMH](http://www.openarchives.org/pmh/)) although this is useful information to know.
+However it is also important that a user be clear about accessibility issues in the metadata for their data when they are depositing it including any potential periods of **data embargo**.

 ##### Interoperable